susom/db-to-avro/README.md

 ### TODO

 * Ability to split based on number of rows, not just table bytes
+* Pre/post scripts should simply be in the mounted backup directory, not copied into the container.
+* Flag for mount point for database container, instead of using .properties file(?)
 * Option to save directly to a GCS bucket
 * Support for regex in schema/table/column exclusion filters
 * db-goodies ETL needs to return number of rows written